-The bomb dump was Able, Baker, and Charlie areas, and a little scary, and so dark sometimes you couldn't see the bottom of the tower's support pole, could feel like being on a lollipop on a stick floating in space.
+The bomb dump was Able, and a little scary, and so dark sometimes you couldn't see the bottom of the tower's support pole.
 I don't mean civilian-dark, but a dark like when you needed to see, but couldn't: cavern-dark.
 Braille-dark.
 I thought about being so isolated from the main base.
 A mile north could seem very far.
 There weren't a lot of guys out there in the bomb dump area, and the its little perimeter was just out there somewhere.